NHRA to resume in July at Indianapolis with limited fans

 The season will conclude with the championship finale November 13-15 at Auto Club Raceway at Pomona.
 The revised schedule announced Wednesday is subject to change due to COVID-19.

-Sixteen of the events on the revised schedule will be condensed to two-day competition schedules for the Mello Yellow drag racing series classes due to economic and logistical factors.
+Sixteen of the events on the revised schedule will be condensed to two-day competition schedules for the Mello Yello drag racing series classes due to economic and logistical factors.
 It will include one day of two-round qualifications on Saturday and final eliminations on Sunday.
 The Lucas Oil Drag Racing Series classes will begin racing on Friday.

 Events in Chicago; Norwalk, Ohio; Richmond, Virginia; Epping, New Hampshire; and Sonoma, California, as well as spring events in Las Vegas and Charlotte, North Carolina originally on the calendar have been canceled.